A blog is a powerful marketing tool for small business owners. A good blog engages its visitors and encourages them to get actively involved.

 When it comes to using your blog to engage readers, remember that if you’re only adding ‘filler’ content to your blog for the sake of adding content, people will quickly become disinterest and disengaged.
 Some may even see your blog as spammy.
 So … keep your content real, informative, educational, and useful and you will be well on your way to attracting more visitors to your blog and keeping them engaged and eager to return.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.

 Did you enjoy this post?
 If so, please consider sharing this page using the social links below.